fedora-infra/bodhi/docs/developer/index.rst

 failure, I can execute the script like this::

     $ sudo devel/ci/bodhi-ci all -r f28 -r f29 -x

+Note that if you are using the Vagrant development environment, there is a handy ``bci`` shell alias that runs ``sudo devel/ci/bodhi-ci`` for you.

 Create a Bodhi development environment